A Pilgrimage to the Holy Land

 NDMU has partnered with Select International Tours and our chaplain, Fr.
 John McCloskey, to lead this unique pilgrimage.
 Together, we will explore the Holy Land and share time for reflection, learning, exploration, and fun.

-This is a private trip for Notre Dame of Maryland University alumnae, alumni, family members, and friends in mind.
+This trip has been designed with Notre Dame of Maryland University alumnae, alumni, family members, and friends in mind.
 It is open to all.